 Can one lithium battery replace four lead-acid batteries?
-In my case, yes, I did exactly that.
+In my case, yes, I did precisely that.
 My one lithium battery does everything that the lead batteries do.
 My one twenty-two-pound lithium battery replaced my previous four hundred and sixty pounds of lead-acid batteries.

 Originally published March 2023, Updated May 2024